 Hundreds of Taranaki people have already become urban trappers, doing their bit for our precious biodiversity.
 Why don't you join them?

-To succeed in our native birdlife and plant diversity in all its richness and glory, one in five New Plymouth households needs to to be actively trapping rats.
+To support our native wildlife and plant diversity, one in five New Plymouth households needs to to be actively trapping rats.
 David MacLeod, the Taranaki Regional Councill Chairman, explains why in this short video:

 Off to a good start in New Plymouth